kaschief/kaschief-alteos/server/README.md

 - All other new users will be added with the default role of "user".

+- Create (`/signup`) new user with any username and password once in Postman.
+Login (`/login`) with this user to test routes.

 - Per instructions, only users with the role "admin" can create or update posts.
+The user `kash` can always be used to test these permissions.
 All users, once logged in, can delete posts.
 Anyone can read posts (whether or not logged in).

 - The database will be seeded with 3 blog posts.

+- Authentication is performed via the passport package.
+It was helpful to establish whether a user was logged in or not, and was also useful for determining whether a user's role allowed permissions or not.

 - Testing was done through the use of combination of Mocha, Chai, SuperAgent and SuperTest packages.
 Tests are located in `test/api.test.js` and can be initalized from the terminal with the command `mocha` or `npm run test`.